Mec-iS/planet-challenge-doc/02-Overview_Product.md

 ### User Experience
 * Tile-based: user defines an AoI based on tiles of interest
-* Pay by metrics: the UI proposes different kind of analytics, the user can decide which metrics to diplay on-demand.
-The tupling of tiles, time intervals (year, season, months) and metrics defines the pricing
+* Pay by metrics: the tupling of tiles (number and size), time intervals (year, season, months) defines the pricing (analitycs and indices can be pre-defined based on the business case)

 ### Frontend
 * Possibility of selecting tiles using Global Discrete Tiling System
+* Possiblity of defining a mix of metrics
 * ...

 ### Backend